-Power problem leaves train stuck in Hudson River tunnel
+Train stuck in tunnel between NJ, NY finally makes it out

 TRENTON, N.J.
-(AP) — A New Jersey Transit train with about 1,200 passengers aboard is stuck in a Hudson River tunnel between New York and New Jersey.
+(AP) — A New Jersey Transit train with about 1,200 passengers aboard has made it to New York’s Penn Station after being stuck in a Hudson River tunnel between New York and New Jersey for nearly three hours.

-Authorities say the Northeast Corridor train became disabled around 3:40 p.m.
+Authorities say the train became disabled around 3:25 p.m.
 Friday due to an Amtrak overhead power problem.
-The train had departed from Trenton and was scheduled to arrive at Penn Station in New York at 3:15 p.m.

-Authorities say no injuries have been reported, and there are no reports of anyone needing assistance.
+A New Jersey Transit spokeswoman says the train finally reached Penn Station just before 6 p.m.

-Officials say delays of up to 45 minutes were reported into and out of Penn Station.
-A rescue train was being dispatched to push the train into Penn Station.
+The loss of power caused delays of an hour or more on both Amtrak and New Jersey Transit.

 Most Read Stories